franciscodiazydiaz/keras-facenet/README.md

 ### Keras by nyoki-mtl

 You can quickly start facenet with pretrained Keras model (trained by MS-Celeb-1M dataset).
-- Download model from [here](https://drive.google.com/open?id=1pwQ3H4aJ8a6yyJHZkTwtjcL4wYWQb7bn) and save it in model/keras/
+- Download model from [here](https://drive.google.com/open?id=1pwQ3H4aJ8a6yyJHZkTwtjcL4wYWQb7bn) and save it in `model/keras/`

 ### Tensorflow by davidsandberg

-You can also create Keras model from pretrained Tensorflow model:
+You can also convert the Tensorflow model to Keras from the pretrained models:

-- Download model from [here](https://github.com/davidsandberg/facenet) and save it in model/tf/
+- Download model from [here](https://github.com/davidsandberg/facenet) and save it in `model/tf/`
 - Convert model for Keras in [tf_to_keras.ipynb](notebook/tf_to_keras.ipynb)

 Note: Latest version of pre-train models have an input layer of 512